 Special Education

-Programs have been developed to assist students who are specifically evaluated and classified as having special learning needs.
-Skills support classes are staffed by specially trained teachers who provide instructional support for core academic courses.
+A continuum of programs have been developed to assist students who are evaluated and classified as having special education learning needs.
+Additional skills support classes are available to students and staffed by special education teachers who provide instructional support for core academic courses.
 In addition to in-district classes, programs are available in cooperation with other county school districts, BOCES, private day and residential placements, hospitals, and home instruction.
 For further information, see your school counselor or the Director of Special Services.

 COURSE DESCRIPTIONS

 Descriptions of courses available in each program are contained in the following pages.
 In the process of selecting courses, students should note applicable grade level restrictions, prerequisites, co-requisites, and sequence requirements.
 Additional information about particular courses is available from teachers and counselors.

 ART Course Progression